thebino/KMMLib/README.md

 Just a simple showcase how to *publish a kotlin multiplatform mobile library* to github packages.multiplatform

 ## usage
-to use the package inside your application, just add the github owner and repository to your repository list.multiplatform
+To use the package inside your application, just add the github repository to your repository list.

 > Add the credentials section if the repository isn't public